Something Old World, Something New – Sun Valley Restaurants

 Leroy’s Ice Cream

 As the days get longer and temps begin to increase, the Town Square becomes alive with summer fun.
-And there is nothing more of a family tradition than getting some ice cream and that means Leroy’s Ice Cream.
+And there is nothing more like a family tradition than getting some ice cream and that means Leroy’s Ice Cream.
 This tiny little shack is open until 10 pm and serves up locally made CloverLeaf Ice Cream, Milkshakes, Sorbets, and Fresh squeezed lemonade.

 Trail Creek Cabin